mosip/documentation/docs/architecture/features.md

 ### Multi-language support

 In version 1.0, the e-Signet UI supports multiple languages.
-The languages supported are Arabic, English, Hindi, Kannada and Tamil by default.
-We also support RTL (right-to-left) languages.
+By default, e-Signet comes with the following language bundles:

+* Arabic
+* English
+* Hindi
+* Kannada
+* Tamil

+Additionally, it can be customized to support other languages as per a country's requirement.

+* e-Signet is also verified for RTL (right-to-left) support.